Key Takeaways

 Subsequent Measurement

 After initial recognition, the ROU asset must be depreciated and tested for impairment.
-IFRS 16 provides three measurement models, depending on the class of underlying asset.
+The measurement model depends on the nature of the underlying asset and the entity's existing accounting policies.

 Available Measurement Models